-IntroductionSome people can periodically experience an abnormally low heart rate and can lose consciousness during critical life style moments such as physical activity, driving an automobile, or just walking up a flight of stairs.
+IntroductionSome people can periodically experience an abnormally low heart rate and lose consciousness during critical life style moments such as physical activity, driving an automobile, or just walking up a flight of stairs.

-Thus the biocompatibility issues and the subsequent solution with engineered biomaterials were crucial to the long term success of the pacemaker.
+The biocompatibility issues and the subsequent solution with engineered biomaterials were crucial to the long term success of the pacemaker.
 Additionally, the wires connecting the device with the heart tissue must be flexible but resilient enough to withstand the repetitive motion produced by a beating heart.
 Further, the wires cannot dislodge from stable sites within the heart under these same conditions.
 The subsequent mechanical design of the pacemaker wires has solved this problem.